SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

   - CT Output-1 will produce a square wave and CT Output-0 will produce a waveform whose duty cycle continuously varies from 100% to 0% then 0% to 100%, in steps of 1% at every 20 Milliseconds.
   - Connect logic analyzer to Evaluation kit board's GPIO-29 & GPIO-30 for output-0 and output-1 respectively and observe the PWM waveforms.
 - If **CT_COUNTER_MODE_USECASE** is enabled:
-  - First Configuring ULP_GPIO_1 pinmux mode and direction as output.
+  - First Configuring ULP_GPIO_1 pin mux mode and direction as output.
   - Config Timer is initialized using \ref sl_si91x_ct_init() API.
-  - After intialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set using UC.
+  - After initialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set using UC.
   - Set the initial count value of counter using \ref sl_si91x_ct_set_initial_count() API.
   - Match count is configured using \ref sl_si91x_ct_set_match_count() API.
   - Registers callback for enabling peak interrupt for counter-0 using \ref sl_si91x_ct_register_callback() API.
   - Starts counter-0 using \ref sl_si91x_ct_start_on_software_trigger() API.
   - **Callback Function**
   - ULP_GPIO_1 pin gets toggled on every interrupt occurring at every millisecond and increments interrupt count.
-  - When interrupt count is greater than ten, then timer is deinitialized, callback is unregistered and disables interrupt through \ref sl_si91x_config_timer_deinit() API.
+  - When interrupt count is greater than ten, then timer is de-initialized, callback is unregistered and disables interrupt through \ref sl_si91x_config_timer_deinit() API.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements

 - Windows PC.
-- Silicon Labs Si917 Evaluation Kit [WPK(BRD4002) + BRD4338A].
+- Silicon Labs Si917 Evaluation Kit [WPK(BRD4002) + BRD4338A / BRD4342A / BRD4343A ].

 ### Software Requirements